 Danish Center for Climate Computing (DC3)

-ÆGIR (AEGIR) & BYLGJA clusters are equipped with 656 CPU cores (17 nodes with 16 cores per node and 12 nodes with 32 cores per node), 2.6 TB of RAM and high-speed Infiniband internal network.
+ÆGIR (AEGIR), BYLGJA and HRONN clusters are equipped with 1040 CPU cores.
+There are 17 nodes with 16 cores per node, 12 nodes with 32 cores per node and 8 nodes with 48 cores per node, 4.16 TB of RAM and high-speed Infiniband or RoCE internal networks.

 - 2 CPUs per node: Xeon E5-2667v3 3.2GHz (8 cores per CPU)

 - RAM per node: 64GB DDR4 (per node)

 - 2 CPUs per node: Intel Xeon E5-2683v4 2.1GHz (16 cores per CPU)

 - RAM per node: 128GB DDR4 (per node)